 In order to see a decrease in your balances, you cannot establish any new debt.
 Create sinking funds, or savings accounts, for those larger expenses you would normally charge.

 Create a zero-based budget

-Assign a job for every dollar.
-Use the average amount you have spent money on in the past three months for the variable expenses that are not fixed to get started.
+Zero-based budgeting doesn’t mean that you’re spending every dollar that you earn.
+You are simply assigning a job for every dollar.
+Use the average amount you have spent money on in the past three months for the variable expenses that are not fixed to help you get started.

 Pay more than the minimum

 What is left after your monthly expenses should go directly to debt; no questions asked.
 If you do not have any money left over, or your expenses exceed your income, get a second job, declutter your home and sell used items on Mercari, or utilize cashback apps such as Dosh, Ibotta or Ebates for extra money to put towards debt.

 If you are really serious about learning how to eliminate debt, get an accountability partner.
 Knowing you are working alongside someone with similar goals will give you the drive needed to keep going.
 The #debtfreecommunity on Instagram is a great place to start.

 - How I paid off $18K worth of credit card debt in 8 months

 - 6 reasons why your budget isn’t working

 - 10 ways to trim your monthly expenses today